 Where do Dugongs Live?

 Dugongs are found throughout the warm waters of the Indian Ocean and the West Pacific Ocean.
+There are small populations of dugong found in East Africa.
 Most of their lives are spent in coastal waters where grassy meadows are common.
 They were populations that lived in bays, mangrove channels, and waters around islands.
-Today, the largest population, which is of itself declining, is found in Australian waters.
+Today, the largest population, which is itself declining, are found in Australian waters.
 It is between Shark Bay and Moreton Bay.

 What do Dugongs Eat?

 Dugongs are herbivores.
 They eat seagrass and do not have advanced hunting capabilities.
-When there are no grass is available, they’ve also been known to eat algae.
+When there is no grass available, they’ve also been known to eat algae.
 They’re also some instances in which they have been seen eating jellyfish and shellfish.

 Dugongs use internal fertilization to reproduce.
 Their younger are born large and can spend up to a year and a half with their mothers, nursing.
 They have a long life span and an extended period of time between reproductive periods.
 These are two of the reasons why the population is in decline.
 As the animals are hunted or die due to changes in their habitat, it is difficult to replace the population.

 Despite being very similar in body composition, the main physical differences between the female and male dugong are their genitalia.
 Female dugongs have different genital placement, while dugong males have internally positioned genitalia.
 Dugong uses ‘lekking’ as a way of mating, which involves male-on-male combat.
 After a mate has been selected, the gestation period is 13 to 15 months.
 Due to this, female dugong can only reproduce a few times across their entire life span.

 What is a Manatee?